Tristar Risk Management

 No

-Within two working days after receipt of an e-bill, Tristar must electronically send the provider a X12 277 Acknowledgement (277 ACK) verifying that Tristar either accepted or rejected the e-bill for payment adjudication.
-Upon receipt of a 277 ACK that accepts an e-bill, the provider has proof that Tristar received the e-bill for processing.
+California requires Tristar to electronically send a 277 Acknowledgement (277 ACK) to the provider within two working days of receiving an e-bill.
+This notice confirms whether Tristar accepted or rejected the e-bill for payment adjudication.
+If the 277 ACK indicates acceptance, it serves as proof that Tristar received the e-bill for processing.

-The table below reports how often Tristar compliantly sends 277 ACK notices to daisyBill clients within two working days of receipt of the e-bill.
+The table below shows how often Tristar sends 277 ACK notices to daisyBill clients within the required two working days after receiving an e-bill.

 99%